RxSwiftCommunity/RxGRDB/README.md

 The Diffable protocol has a default implementation of the `updated(with:)` method which returns a newly created record from the given row.
 When the record type is a class, and you want records to be *reused* as the request results change, you'll provide a custom implementation that returns the same instance, updated from the given row.

-**The `primaryKeySortedDiff` diff algorithm is particularly suited for diffing unordered collections, such as annotations in a map view.** Check the [demo application](Documentation/RxGRDBDemo) for an example app that keeps the content of a map view synchronized with the content of the database.
+Check the [demo application](Documentation/RxGRDBDemo) for an example app that uses `primaryKeySortedDiff` to synchronize the content of a map view with the content of the database.